andyzhangx/demo/issues/azuredisk-features.md

-# Azure disk features and restrictions
+# Azure disk new features and restrictions
 ## Azure disk new features